aws-samples/application-migration-with-aws-workshop/README.md

    - An Amazon EC2 machine with MySQL database (ubuntu)
    - Two AWS Lambda Functions (one generating EC2 Key Pair, one retrieving the EC2 Key Pair)
    - Amazon API Gateway as the entry point for lambdas
+   - Users and roles required to run the workshop

 **Contributions**